azagniotov/stubby4j/README.md

 ### Key features
 * Emulate external webservice in a SANDBOX for your application to consume over HTTP(S)
 * HTTP request verification and HTTP response stubbing
-* Regex support for dynamic matching on URI, query params, headers, POST body (ie:. `mod_rewrite` in Apache)
+* Regex support for dynamic matching on URI, query params, headers, POST payload (ie:. `mod_rewrite` in Apache)
 * Dynamic token replacement in stubbed response, by leveraging regex capturing groups as token values during HTTP request verification
 * Record & Replay.
 The HTTP response is recorded on the first call, having the subsequent calls play back the recorded HTTP response, without actually connecting to the external server
 * Dynamic flows.
 Multiple stubbed responses on the same stubbed URI to test multiple application flows
 * Fault injection, where after X good responses on the same URI you get a bad one
 * Serve binary files as stubbed response content (images, PDFs. etc.)
 * Embed stubby4j to create a web service SANDBOX for your integration test suite
-* Over 98% test coverage (the percentile alone should not be taken as an indicator of test quality, but nevertheless - the library is thoroughly tested)

 ### Why would a developer use stubby4j?
 ####You want to: